scloud19/SECipedia/AWS/IAM.md

           It is recommended that you don't even access the main AWS account.
 In this case:
             Setup an an adminstrator group and add the user to the group.
 Then, the user can access AWS using a special URL and the creds for the IAM user.

+    Policy Structure

+        {
+          "Statement":[{
+            "Effect":"effect",
+            "Action":"action",
+            "Resource":"arn",
+            "Condition":{
+              "condition":{
+                "key":"value"
+                }
+              }
+            }
+          ]
+        }

+        Values in Key-Value pairs
+            effect
+                Values: Allow/Deny
+                    Default
+                        IAM users don't have permission to use resources and API actions.

+                    An explicit deny overrides any allows
+            resource
+                The resource that's affected by the action.

+                Need to utilize the Amazon Resource Name (arn)

+                If the API action doesn't support ARNs, use * to specify that all resources can be affected by the action

     To initially set up everything in the main IAM console, you need to make sure that all of the security "checkmarks" are finished for the Security Status dialog